-- Core text levels of complexity may extend beyond the recommended levels for the particular grade level. - Course content is going into more depth with considerable independent, out-of-class preparation for class activities. - Students are expected to keep up to date on readings and assignments to actively participate in class discussions. - Students will need to analyze primary sources and construct open-ended responses (long and short) often.
+- Note: AP Level courses are considered college level courses and are approved by College Board. - Core text levels of complexity extend well beyond the recommended levels for the particular grade level. - Whole class text studies are discussed during and outside of instructional time with the majority of reading done outside of class. - Course content is rigorously paced with considerable independent, out-of-class preparation for class activities. - Students are expected to keep up to date on readings and assignments to actively participate in class discussions. - Students will need to analyze primary sources and construct open-ended responses (long and short) on a weekly basis. - Students not only need to learn the content, but also learn specific AP skills to prepare for the AP test offered by the College Board.